 - The total time allotted to the students is 180 minutes.

-- There will be negative marking.
+- There will be negative markings.
 A mark is deducted for every 4 incorrect answers.
-Incorrect answer will mean, 1) the wrong option chosen or 2) many options chosen for same question.
+An incorrect answer will mean, 1) the wrong option chosen or 2) many options chosen for the same question.

 - A bachelor’s degree